World Environment Day 2019

 Many of our companies are already working with clients to help their customers reduce, reuse and recycle plastics.
 We’ve worked extensively with Hindustan Unilever on campaigns around waste and recycling in India, while H+K Strategies is supporting the launch of Loop, the new global circular shopping platform designed to eliminate the idea of waste by transforming the products and packaging of everyday items from the world’s largest consumer goods companies to durable, multi-use, feature-packed designs.

 Over the summer we also plan to hold a creative transformation hack in London to work in partnership alongside clients to find creative and innovative solutions to unpack the plastics problem and look at new offers for clients.
-Kantar Europanel have launched a new panel in 20 countries, #whocareswhodoes, which will explore which environmental issues matter most to consumers including waste, climate change, food safety, protecting nature, water scarcity and pollution, and will go further and ask which behaviours consumers have changed.
+Kantar Europanel has launched a new panel in 20 countries, #whocareswhodoes, which will explore which environmental issues matter most to consumers including waste, climate change, food safety, protecting nature, water scarcity and pollution, and will go further and ask which behaviours consumers have changed.

 We know that across our global network, we have the opportunity to help drive awareness and action on environmental issues through our work with clients and partnerships with government, corporations and civil society.
 It is through these collaborations that we will use our creativity to help bring about the shift in attitudes and behaviour needed to tackle some of the greatest challenges of our time.